Atari 2600: Launch and success

 In Europe, the Atari VCS sold 125,000 units in the United Kingdom during 1980, and 450,000 in West Germany by 1984.
 In France, where the VCS released in 1982, the system sold 600,000 units by 1989.
+The console was distributed by Epoch Co. in Japan in 1979 under the name "Cassette TV Game", but did not sell as well as Epoch's own Cassette Vision system in 1981.
+In English-speaking countries, the console was distributed in the United Kingdom (first from 1979 by Ingersoll Electronics Ltd., later by Railway Terrace), Australia (by Futuretronics), Canada (first from 1977 by Paragon Entertainment and from 1980 by Irwin Toys), Ireland (from 1979 by Quintin Flynn and from 1982 by Omnitek), New Zealand (by Monaco), Singapore (by Hin Seng Ltd), South Africa (by Frank & Hirsch), Hong Kong (by Wong's Kong King Ltd) and Malaysia (by Perangsang International Sdn Bhd).

 In 1982, Atari launched its second programmable console, the Atari 5200.
-To standardize naming, the VCS was renamed to the "Atari 2600 Video Computer System", or "Atari 2600", derived from the manufacture part number CX2600.
-By 1982, the 2600 cost Atari about $40 to make and was sold for an average of $125.
+To standardize naming, the VCS was renamed the Atari 2600 Video Computer System, or Atari 2600, with the number derived from the manufacture part number CX2600.
+By 1982, the 2600 cost Atari about $40 to manufacture, and was sold for an average of $125.
 The company spent $4.50 to $6 to manufacture each cartridge, plus $1 to $2 for advertising, wholesaling for $18.95.

 Third-party development

 Activision, formed by Crane, Whitehead, and Miller in 1979, started developing third-party VCS games using their knowledge of VCS design and programming tricks, and began releasing games in 1980.
 Kaboom!
 (1981) and Pitfall!
-(1982) are among the most successful with at least one and four million copies sold, respectively.
+(1982) are among the most successful, with at least one and four million copies sold, respectively.
 In 1980, Atari attempted to block the sale of the Activision cartridges, accusing the four of intellectual property infringement.
 The two companies settled out of court, with Activision agreeing to pay Atari a licensing fee for their games.
-This made Activision the first third-party video game developer and established the licensing model that continues to be used by console manufacturers for game development.
+This made Activision the first third-party video game developer, and established the licensing model that continues to be used by console manufacturers for game development.

-Activision's success led to the establishment of other third-party VCS game developers following Activision's model in the early 1980s, including U.S. Games, Telesys, Games by Apollo, Data Age, Zimag, Mystique, and CommaVid.
+Activision's success led to the establishment of other third-party VCS game developers following its model in the early 1980s, including U.S. Games, Telesys, Games by Apollo, Data Age, Zimag, Mystique, and CommaVid.
 The founding of Imagic included ex-Atari programmers.
 Mattel and Coleco, each already producing its own more advanced console, created simplified versions of their existing games for the 2600.
 Mattel used the M Network brand name for its cartridges.
 Third-party games accounted for half of VCS game sales by 1982.